Last week, I visited the 3Pillar team in India and attempted to disrupt the status quo.

-Midway through Thursday, one of our employees approached me as I caught up on email — while sitting amongst the people.
+Midway through Thursday, one of our employees approached me as I caught up on email — while sitting out among our teams.

-After I explained that I was simply jet lagged and had slept very poorly, I realized the power of what had just happened.
-Someone who had never approached me before was willing to come address me and show genuine concern — all because I made myself physically approachable.
+After I explained that I was simply jet-lagged and had slept very poorly, I realized the power of what had just happened.
+Someone who had never approached me before was willing to address me with genuine concern — all because I made myself physically approachable.
 This gave me an opportunity to answer this concern directly and, more importantly, understand how I had come across.

 Throughout the week, I had several examples like this.
 One employee invited and hosted me for dinner.
 Another joined our group as we toured the Taj Mahal on Saturday before our flight.
 Several more opened up at our annual party, and I can count at least three different 10-minute “stairway” conversations I was able to have.
 Through these, I learned a lot about what we can improve on and how well our teams are doing.